Record Bar

 After selling Record Bar, Barrie Bergman and John Hansen purchased Bare Escentuals which was bankrupt.
 This four-store skin care company was consolidated into two stores.
 Mineral make-up became the focus instead of body lotions.
 After being featured on QVC and twenty-four stores later, Bare Escentuals was rescued from economic ruin and recapitalized for over $200 million 14 years later.

 History

-The following is a chronological history of the company.